metabase/metabase/docs/developers-guide/drivers/driver-tests.md

 # Submitting a PR for a new driver

-If you want to submit a PR to add a driver, you'll need to make sure the driver passes Metabase's core test suite.
+If you want to submit a PR to add a driver plugin to the [Metabase repo](https://github.com/metabase/metabase) (as opposed to keeping it in a separate repo), you'll need to:

+- Be able to run your database locally with Docker.
+- Make sure your driver passes Metabase's core test suite.

+## Testing your driver

 To test your driver, you'll need to: